-If you need to replace that tooth or teeth, there are multiple tooth replacement options available at the practice of Dr. Jeffrey T Baker.
-Our experienced dentists can talk with you to figure out which of our tooth is best for you depending on your oral health and how many teeth you need to replace.
+If you’ve found yourself in this type of situation, our experienced dentists can talk with you to figure out which of our tooth replacement services is best for you depending on your oral health.

-A dental implant is a prosthetic tooth root (typically made of titanium) used to anchor a crown.
-This option has a lot of benefits.
+A dental implant is a prosthetic tooth root made of titanium that is used to anchor a crown.
+This option has a lot of benefits as listed below.

 Dental implants prevent bone loss by fusing with your jawbone through a process known as osseointegration which can take up to 6 months to fully complete.
 Your body recognizes the titanium tooth root and therefore doesn’t take away the minerals and nutrients from your jawbone.

-Unlike dentures, don’t slip or move around so you can have peace of mind that you won’t feel the need to adjust them during a conversation.
-They also have an advantage over dental bridges because they don’t cause you to lose any enamel on the surrounding teeth as dental bridges require.
+Unlike dentures,don’t slip or move around so you can have peace of mind that you won’t feel the need to adjust them during a conversation.
+They also have an advantage over dental bridges as they don’t require the removal of natural enamel from surrounding teeth.

 Dental implants tend to be more expensive than other tooth replacement options.
 However, you may not qualify for dental implants if you don’t have good enough oral health or bone density.
 Also, the crown of the implant may need to be repaired if you experience facial trauma or excessive decay.

 Simply put, dentures are a prosthetic replacement for missing teeth.
-They fit over your gums and can be removed to clean them and then take care of your gums.
-Dentures need to be kept moist at all times, otherwise, they will dry out, crack, and warp.
+They fit over your gums and can be removed to clean them.
+Dentures do need to be kept moist at all times, even when they’re not in use.
+Otherwise they will dry out, crack, and warp.

-While all tooth replacements help you eat and speak better, dentures are great to replace multiple missing teeth.
-For example, they could fill in an entire arch of missing teeth or just a few consecutive ones.
+While all tooth replacements help you eat and speak better, dentures are great when multiple missing teeth have been lost.
+For example, they could fill in an entire arch of teeth or just a few consecutive ones.

 One of the most common complaints about dentures is they can slip and move around in your mouth.
-However, this isn’t the case with fixed hybrid dentures which Dr. Jeffrey T Baker is proud to offer.
+However this isn’t the case withwhich our dentists are proud to offer.
 Unlike regular and implant-supported dentures, these can only be removed by a dentist.

 Dentures don’t prevent bone loss unless they’re supported by dental implants (as fixed hybrid dentures are).
 If they’re not, over the course of 10 to 20 years this will lead to facial collapse, deterioration of the jawbone.
 This can make someone appear older and make their face look more wrinkled.